 - Commanche Spur

-We decided to do the Wildflower Way trail that takes you from the visitor center, past the park host who was very friendly, and on to the first point of interest away from the cavern, the CCC observation tower.
+We decided to do the Wildflower Way trail that takes you from the visitor center, past the very friendly park host, and on to the first point of interest away from the cavern, the CCC observation tower.

 The observation tower was used as a place to store water, and the building is quite magnificent.
 On the first floor is an open room with a picnic table to rest, or to wait as people walk on the winding metal staircase to gaze into the distance.

-Fun fact, I didn’t know what a karst was and just thought it was someone’s name, so as you walk along the trail you eventually come across two sections of rock that have this valleys cut into the rock from a history of flowing water.
+Fun fact, I didn’t know what karst was and just thought it was someone’s name, so as you walk along the trail you eventually come across two sections of rock that have these valleys cut into the rock from a history of flowing water.

 Well, as it turns out, these are Karsts.
-The actual definition is ‘landscape underlaid by limestone which has eroded by dissolution producing ridges, towers, fissures sinkholes and other characteristic landforms.”
-And where these are are also the caves and caverns you find around Texas and the world.
+The actual definition is ‘landscape underlain by limestone which has eroded by dissolution producing ridges, towers, fissures sinkholes, and other characteristic landforms.”
+And where these are also the caves and caverns you find around Texas and the world.

 This trail will eventually meet up with the Backbone ridge nature trail that will head back towards the visitor center.

 Typical of central Texas parks.
-Lots of trees with cedar oak and mesquite, but the Karst sections are definitely really neat.
+Lots of trees with cedar oak and mesquite, but the Karst sections are neat.

 In total you’re looking at just under 2 miles to hike every inch of the trail here, so definitely something to do if you arrived early for your cave tour.

-The cavern gives you enough of a glimps before needing to be with a guide, but you’re definitely not getting any glimpses of inside the cavern.
+The cavern gives you enough of a glimpse before needing to be with a guide, but you’re not getting any glimpses inside the cavern.
 The entrance does have a bit of an underground feel to it thought.
-There are some signs that give a bit of the history of the formation, and how the CCC helped make it more accessible, but after that is the gate that keeps visitors out of the entrance to the cavern itself.
+Some signs give a bit of the history of the formation, and how the CCC helped make it more accessible, but after that is the gate that keeps visitors out of the entrance to the cavern itself.